AnishSambhwani8278/codexprt-hackathon/README.md

 ### *“Because becoming a 10x developer shouldn't require 10x anxiety.”*

-> 🚀 Your Ultimate Guide to a Successful Career in Computer Science — Now with 90% more memes and 100% less confusion.
+> 🚀 Your Ultimate Guide to a Successful Career in Computer Science

 ---